digitalzen-app/otipi/README.md

 ## 🤝 Contributing

 We're actively looking for maintainers and contributors!
-OTIPI is maintained by the developers of [DigitalZen.app](https://digitalzen.app) as a side project to help others and welcomes community involvement.
+OTIPI is maintained by the developers of [DigitalZen.app](https://digitalzen.app) as a side project to help others and welcomes community involvement (but don’t forget to check the [disclaimer](#-disclaimer-with-a-smile)!).

 ### How to Contribute